jetbrains-academy/Coroutines-and-channels/Coroutines/Callbacks/task.md

    ![The freed main thread](images/background.png)

-2. The signature of the `loadContributorsBackground()` function changes.
-It takes an `updateResults()` callback as the last argument to call it after all the loading completes.
+2. The signature of the `loadContributorsBackground()` function has changed.
+It now takes an `updateResults()` callback as the last argument to be invoked once all the data has been loaded.
-3. Now when the `loadContributorsBackground()` is called, the `updateResults()` call goes in the callback, not immediately afterward as it did before:
+3. Once the `loadContributorsBackground()` is called, the invokation of  `updateResults()` is moved to the callback, instead of being executed immediately afterward, as was done previously:

     ```kotlin
     loadContributorsBackground(service, req) { users ->